NickCheng0921/CubistHackathon/README.md

 Suite of endpoints to simulate a brokerage on number of citibikes in NYC.

+A user places a bet predicting an amount of citibikes to be present at specific dock at a future time.
+If this bet is higher than our markets predicted output, they will profit if the citibikes at the endtime are equal to or greater than the amount they predicted.
+The opposite occurs if they guess under our markets predicted price.
+Depending on the difference in predictions, the user gets a multiplier on the money they placed onto the bet.

 ## Computing Confidence Intervals

 In order to predict the number of bikes at a given station we create two distinct models whose combined value is the number of bikes in a station.
 The first model uses a Poisson distribution to calculate the given probability.
 However, this model may not accurately reflect short-term behaviors that may impact the current number of bikes present (i.e sporting events, emergencies, etc).
 To combat this we've created a model that creates an exponential moving average(ema) over the last x timesteps.
 The ema value and Poisson value are joined through a linear combination to construct our final prediction.